-Starting a new job is a mix of excitement and nerves a fresh chapter full of possibilities but also a lot to take in.
+Starting a new job is a mix of excitement and nerves a fresh chapter full of possibilities, but also a lot to absorb.
 In fact, studies show that 33% of employees leave their job within the first six months, often due to poor onboarding experiences.
-How a company welcomes and supports new hires during their initial days can make or break their future with the organization.
+Using employee onboarding software can help companies streamline this critical period, ensuring new hires feel supported from day one.

 What is Orientation?